Chah Nizam Walla

 in the 7th or 12th century.

-Chah Nizam Wala is in the middle of two roads; its link road is connected to Nawabpur Road and Gillani Road both are linked to Northern Bypass Multan and further are linked to MDA Road and Bosan Road Multan.
-This residential area is part of former Prime Minister Yousaf Raza Gillani electoral pool.
+Chah Nizam Wala is in the middle of two roads; its link road is connected to Nawabpur Road and Gillani Road, both of which are linked to Northern Bypass Multan and further to MDA Road and Bosan Road.

 Geo-graphics

 It is located opposite to Royal Residency Multan and Fida Avenue Multan, off Nawab Pur Road Multan.
 It has two entry gates: one from Nawabpur Road Multan, and another from Ginlliani road from the canal side.
 It has a market with groceries and bakery items, known as Thaheem Market.
 Its location is prime to Northern Bypass Multan.